-If you live in the Atlanta area, consider S. Dixon Law Offices for your Family Law needs.
+If you live in the Atlanta area, consider hiring Attorney Stephanie D. Dixon at S. Dixon Law Offices for all of your Family Law needs.
 Our office is located in Buckhead Atlanta near Phipps Plaza and Lenox Mall.
 Book your appointment to prevent further legal actions.

 For Appointments Our Office Hours Are: